Yangxinsix/myqueue/docs/cli.rst

                         core on "xeon40" for 5 minutes.
   -w, --workflow        Write <task-name>.state file when task has finished.
   -X EXTRA_SCHEDULER_ARGS, --extra-scheduler-args EXTRA_SCHEDULER_ARGS
                         Extra arguments for scheudler.
-Example: -X "-- gres=gpu:4".
+Example: -X bla-bla.
+                        For arguments that start with a dash, leave out the
+                        space: -X--gres=gpu:4 or -X=--gres=gpu:4.
 Can be used multiple times.
   -z, --dry-run         Show what will happen without doing anything.
   -v, --verbose         More output.
   -q, --quiet           Less output.